micmejia/bible-dump/NKJV/Colossians/Col 2.md

 Now this I say lest anyone should deceive you with persuasive words.

 ###### 5
-For though I am absent in the flesh, yet I am with you in spirit, rejoicing [^c]to see your _good_ order and the steadfastness of your faith in Christ.
+For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your _good_ order and the steadfastness of your faith in Christ.

 ###### 6
 As you therefore have received Christ Jesus the Lord, so walk in Him,

 ###### 7
-rooted and built up in Him and established in the faith, as you have been taught, abounding [^d]in it with thanksgiving.
+rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.

 ###### 8
-Beware lest anyone [^e]cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.
+Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.

 ###### 9
-For in Him dwells all the fullness of the Godhead [^f]bodily;
+For in Him dwells all the fullness of the Godhead bodily;

 ###### 10
-and you are complete in Him, who is the head of all [^g]principality and power. ## Not Legalism but Christ
+and you are complete in Him, who is the head of all principality and power. ## Not Legalism but Christ

 ###### 11
-In Him you were also circumcised with the circumcision made without hands, by putting off the body [^h]of the sins of the flesh, by the circumcision of Christ,
+In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ,

 ###### 12
 buried with Him in baptism, in which you also were raised with _Him_ through faith in the working of God, who raised Him from the dead.